varun7778/ReadAI/README.md

-# EchoNote - AI-Powered Meeting Transcription & Analysis
+# AI-Powered Meeting Transcription & Analysis

-EchoNote is an intelligent audio recording and transcription application that automatically transcribes meetings, identifies speakers, and generates structured notes with action items using AI.
+This is an intelligent audio recording and transcription application that automatically transcribes meetings, identifies speakers, and generates structured notes with action items using AI.

 ## 🎯 Features